-- a small number of basic common high frequency verbs, nouns and adjectives related to immediate personal needs, information and interests - a limited number of formulaic expressions related to - basic needs, such as greetings Hi, Good morning - introductions, such as My name is, How are you? - common topics, such as the weather It's cold today - seeking clarification, repetition, such as I don't understand - basic interrogative forms, such as - Where, when, what, who, why, for example Where do you come from? - yes/no questions, for example Do you live in Dandenong? - to ask for help or support to negotiate meaning, for example Can you explain...? - basic time expressions related to immediate personal needs and information, such as - today, tomorrow, next week - letters of the alphabet - basic modal can, such as - Can you tell me your name?
+- a small number of basic common high frequency verbs, nouns and adjectives related to immediate personal needs, information and interests - a limited number of formulaic expressions related to - basic needs, such as greetings Hi, Good morning - introductions, such as My name is, How are you? - common topics, such as the weather It's cold today - seeking clarification, repetition, such as I don't understand - · basic interrogative forms, such as - Where, when, what, who, why, for example Where do you come from? - yes/no questions, for example Do you live in Dandenong? - to ask for help or support to negotiate meaning, for example Can you explain ...? - · basic time expressions related to immediate personal needs and information, such as - today, tomorrow, next week - letters of the alphabet - basic modal can, such as - Can you tell me your name?
 Can you give me your address? - small number of very common high frequency simple tense forms, such as - simple present tense of be and have, for example I am married, I have two children - simple imperatives, for example Sit down please - limited basic high frequency connectives to talk about immediate personal needs, information and interests, such as and and but - · basic adjectives to describe objects and express basic likes and dislikes, such as - I like black coffee - common adjectives after be, such as - I am cold.
-It is good - regular plural forms, such as I have two sons - simple paralinguistic features to interpret and convey meaning, such as body language in communicating likes and dislikes - pronunciation of a limited range of words and phrases can be understood with some effort by the listener - very limited use of tone and intonation to convey meaning
+It is good - regular plural forms, such as I have two sons - simple paralinguistic features to interpret and convey meaning, such as body language in communicating likes and dislikes - pronunciation of a limited range of words and phrases can be understood with some effort by the listener - · very limited use of tone and intonation to convey meaning two to four digit numbers related to personal information, such as flat / house number, birth date or number of children

-- appropriate forms of address, such as use of first names or titles Mr, Mrs - basic common polite expressions, such as please, thank you, sorry
+• appropriate forms of address, such as use of first names or titles Mr, Mrs

+• basic common polite expressions, such as please, thank you, sorry